 – The farmer looked up and upon seeing the geese and frog remarked, “My, my, a flying frog!
 I wonder who taught those geese to fly such a big frog?”
 Hearing this the frog said, “I DID!!!.”
 That night the farmer feasted on very large succulent frog legs.

 — We should check our ego, and not let it get so far out of control that we lose our friends or worse yet, end up on someone’s dinner plate.

-– Many years ago a young man traveling through the countryside noticed that on many of the barns was a large bull’s-eye painted on it with an arrow squarely in the center of the target.
-He thought he would like to meet the great archer, and asked around until he found out the name of the man, who lived in a nearby village.
-He introduced himself, and asked the archer for a demonstration of his great skills.
+– Many years ago a youth traveling through the countryside noticed that on many of the barns was a large bull’s-eye painted on it with an arrow squarely in the center of the target.
+Thinking they’d like to meet the great archer, they asked around and learned the name of the person, who lived in a nearby village.
+They introduced themself, and asked the archer for a demonstration of his great skills.
 “Sure,” said the archer, and they walked to the outskirts of town to a barn.
 He carried his bow and a quiver of arrows and several buckets of paint and some brushes.
 He selected a barn site, carefully took aim at the barn, and hit it squarely in the middle.
 Then he walked up to the arrow, and carefully painted the bull’s-eye around the arrow.
 He then proudly stood back and admired his work.

 — Often, things are not as they seem.
 We need to be careful with our assumptions and not be misled by things as they sometimes appear.